andria-dev/brownie/pages/making-a-stateful-android-battery-widget/index.md

 layout: layouts/post.njk
 title: Making a Stateful Android Battery Widget
 description: My notes and thoughts on developing a beautiful battery widget for Android
+image:
+  file: 'battery-widget.png'
+  description: 'Android battery widget displaying the percentage and charging status of the battery.'
 date: 2020-11-07
 published: true
 ---